sneha3799/causal_modeling/README.md

    - Special handling for rows with same timestamp but different information:

      a. **Blood Glucose**:
-     - Prioritizes sensor readings with valid trend values (not 'NONE')
+     - Prioritizes sensor readings using reporting of valid trend values (not 'NONE')
      - If multiple readings with valid trends exist:
        - Uses average if values are within 5% of each other
        - Raises error if difference exceeds 5%
      - Preserves associated metadata (trend direction, device info)

      b. **Insulin Doses**:
-     - Sums doses only for same insulin type at same timestamp
+     - Sums doses for same insulin type at same timestamp
      - Example: At 2024-05-21 18:16:00
        - DOSE_INSULIN: 4u + 1u = 5u total regular insulin
        - DOSE_BASAL_INSULIN: 4u Toujeo (kept separate)